vicmonmena/mobile-flashcards/README.md

 ## Notifications

 This app checks if the user hasn't completed at least one quiz for that day and generate a notification to remind him/her that.

+## Extra modules

+For feature `Delete Deck` on `DeckDetails` screen, `react-native-elements` has been import used to build a modal to confirm/cancel deletion.
+It is motivated by a bug found using Alert/AlertiOS from `react-native` module whick block the UI when the Alert is shown.